Victor Caratini Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 3.96 team ERA that ranks 10th across all league pitching staffs.
+- The Cubs have a 4.00 team ERA that ranks 11th among all league pitching staffs.

-- Cubs pitchers combine to allow the first-fewest home runs in baseball (80 total, one per game).
+- Cubs pitchers combine to allow 81 home runs (one per game), the least in baseball.

+- The Cubs will send Stroman (9-6) out to make his 19th start of the season as he looks for his 10th win.
+He is 9-6 with a 2.76 ERA and 92 strikeouts through 107 2/3 innings pitched.

-- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he threw 3 2/3 innings, allowing seven earned runs while giving up nine hits.
+- In his most recent time out on Saturday against the Cleveland Guardians, the right-hander tossed 5 2/3 innings, allowing five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.